pwaller/goupx/README.md

 goupx - Fix golang ELF executables to work with upx
 ---------------------------------------------------

+## Update: 2016/03/10

+As far as I (pwaller) know, goupx is no longer necessary since it was fixed in go1.6.

+## About

 Installation: `go get github.com/pwaller/goupx`

 (or if you don't want to do it with root, `GOPATH=${HOME}/.local go get github.com/pwaller/goupx` will install it to `${HOME}/.local/bin/goupx`).